Hawk Conservancy Trust

 Following The World of Birds of Prey and Woodland Owls and Hawks displays you get the chance to hold an owl – getting up close to these birds is a great experience. you can also meet one of the starts of the show after the display in the Valley of the Eagles.

-For younger visitors, there is the chance to have plenty of fresh air and exercise and our adventure playground is a popular destination for children.
+For younger visitors, there’s the chance to have plenty of fresh air and exercise and our adventure playground is a popular destination for children.
 The raptor passport trail leads children round the Trust’s park, discovering different bird of prey species, encouraging them to learn while having plenty of fun.
 In the summer months, a tractor takes the children around the perimeter of the 6.5 acres of wildflower meadow, a highlight for many.

 During school holidays extra activities are set up such as tractor rides, ferret racing and the very comical Indian Runner Duck race.